 As you can see below, the BBB installation has completed without error.

-Now that the installation has completed, we will have to restart the BigBlueButton services in the proper sequence using the following command below.
+Now that it is installed, we will start to configure BigBlueButton by restarting the BigBlueButton services in the proper sequence using the following command below.
 Also, as you can see there are no errors after the restart.

 $ sudo bbb-conf --restart